-The hotel business is inherently not eco-friendly, but there are hotels all over the world working hard to lessen their carbon footprint and operate in more eco-friendly way.
+The hotel business is inherently not eco-friendly, but there are hotels all over the world striving to lessen their carbon footprint and operate in more eco-friendly way.
 The 5-star hotels listed below all incorporate sustainable practices into their operations and are working to conserve resources, recycle waste materials, and offer guests a greener way to enjoy a luxury vacation.

 It is a place that makes you realize that the best things in life are the simplest – beautiful surroundings, delicious food, and wonderful people.
 There is no electricity, no cell phone service and no Wi-Fi – which forces guests to do a much-needed digital detox.
 There is also no running water, but your hot shower will be brought to your lake view bungalow by bucket.

-During our Malawi Safari & Charity Trip we spend two blissful days and nights on Mumbo Island!
-If you’d like to join us please submit your booking form.
+During our Malawi Safari & Charity Trip we spend two blissful days and nights on Mumbo Island.
+If you’d like to join us on our next Malawi trip (fall 2024) please subscribe to our email list to be notified when we open bookings.
 Highlights include hiking, kayaking, swimming, and a sunset cocktail hour on the crystal blue waters of Lake Malawi.

 All the rooms at 1 Hotel South Beach are inspired by nature and offer luxe eco amenities such as bamboo speakers, closet hangers made from recycled newspaper and in-room water filtration systems to remove the use of plastic bottles, and offer an unlimited fresh supply of drinking water for guests.

 I had the pleasure of staying at Six Senses Yao Noi several years ago and I was highly impressed by their dedication to sustainability and humanitarianism.
 Six Senses Yao Noi has its own water treatment and bottling plant on the property.

 This luxury eco hotel also incorporates numerous sustainable practices to reduce, reuse and recycle.
 And, as you can see from the photo below, they might have the best infinity pool on the planet.

 Located on Sumba Island in East Indonesia, just a short one hour flight from Bali, Nihi Sumba Island (formerly Nihiwatu) was voted the #1 hotel in the world in all categories by Travel & Leisure in 2016 and 2017.